jamescooke/blog/content/1307-calculate-day-rate.rst

 The calculation
 ---------------

-So when you work for yourself, it'll be like your day-job, except you keep the profit and take the additional time and cost overheads.
+When you work for yourself, it'll be like your day job, except you keep the profit and take the additional time and cost overheads.

 This calculation has worked well for me in the past, so I'm sharing it here.
-It's so simple, I hope it can work for you.
+It's so simple.
+I hope it can work for you.

 .. math::